 If you’ve spent much time in Safari on your iPhone, you’ve probably noticed an option labeled “Private.”
 Whether or not you’ve used it, what exactly it does may not be clear at first.
-So, what is Safari’s Private Browsing Mode and just how private is it?
+So, what is Safari’s Private Browsing Mode and just how secure is it?

 When you tap the new window icon in Safari, it gives you two more options on the bottom bar.
 One, a plus sign, if for creating a new tab and the other enables Private Browsing Mode.
 You can think of this option as Apple’s answer to Google Chrome’s Incognito Mode.